Blunk-electronic/ET/script_command_set.md

 ```
 schematic led_driver draw net reset_n 1 200 140 10 40 # net segment on sheet 1 from 230/150 to 10/40
 ```
+Note: Creating a stub in a sloping net segment is not possible !

 ### JUNCTION
+A junction can be placed in a net segment with this command:
 ```
 schematic led_driver place junction 1 230 100 # sheet x y
 ```
+Note: Junctions can not be placed in a sloping net segment !
 <!--CS:
 ```
 schematic led_driver delete junction 1 230 100 # sheet x y